 What It Does: Strengthens your biceps

 How to Do It: Stand with your feet hip-width apart and a dumbbell in each hand.
 Start with your hands at your sides and your palms facing forward.
-Bend your elbows and lift the weights up to your shoulders and then back down by your thighs.
+Bend your elbows and lift the weights toward your shoulders and then back down by your thighs.
 Keep your abdominals engaged and your spine stable throughout the exercise.
 Repeat 10 to 15 times for each arm; complete three sets.

-To make this exercise easier, try using an exercise band while seated.
+To make this exercise easier, try using an exercise band or a lighter weight while seated.
 To increase the intensity, alternate your arms balance on one leg.

 Be careful not to… move your whole body.
 In order to target your bicep muscles, your forearms should be the only part of your body moving during this exercise.

 The Dumbbell Chest Press

 How to Do It: Sitting on a mat or rug, hold a dumbbell in each hand as you roll onto your back.
 Bend your legs, keeping your knees pointing toward the ceiling and both feet flat on the floor about two feet from your buttocks and hip-width apart.
 Raise the dumbbells above your chest, retaining a slight bend in your elbows.
 Inhale and draw your elbows down toward the floor without touching it, and then exhale, pressing them back up to the original position above your chest.
 Repeat 10 times; complete two to three sets.

 Use lighter weights if you’re having trouble completing a few reps.